16-08-01: Summary Of Essay Eight Part One -- Change Through 'Internal Contradiction': Lenin 'Refutes' Classical Mechanics

 HEX itself arises from statements like this from Engels and Lenin:

 "'Fundamentally, we can know only the infinite.'
 In fact all real exhaustive knowledge consists solely in raising the individual thing in thought from individuality into particularity and from this into universality, in seeking and establishing the infinite in the finite, the eternal in the transitory….
 All true knowledge of nature is knowledge of the eternal, the infinite, and essentially absolute….
 The cognition of the infinite…can only take place in an infinite asymptotic progress."
 [Engels (1954), pp.234-35.
-Italic emphasis in the original; bold emphasis added.]
+Bold emphasis alone added; paragraphs merged.]

 "Cognition is the eternal, endless approximation of thought to the object."
 [Lenin (1961), p.195.]